Welcome, my friends, and Happy Spring!

 We start the day with a dim sum lunch at Ton Kiang, where servers parade their just-cooked “little treasures” around from table to table.

-You choose the ones you want, and order the ones you don’t see ~ and your (very modest) bill is tallied by the number of plates and little steamer baskets they bring you.
+You choose the ones you want, order the ones you don’t see ~ and your (very modest) bill is tallied by the number of plates and little steamer baskets they bring you.

 It’s a great system, and a perfect way for a group of friends to share lots of different flavors.